 Hovering over the mean point with your mouse reveals the mean, the standard deviation, and the sample size for that variable:

 In this example, each of the cola brands is a subvariable - each subvariable (brand) has its own alias.
-Like other arrays, you can expand the array in the Variable Tree (the panel on the left where you can see all your variables — sometimes known as “the variable tree”) to see all the subvariables associated with the parent variable.
+Like other arrays, you can expand the array in the Variable Sidebar (the panel on the left where you can see all your variables) to see all the subvariables associated with the parent variable.
 Subvariables can only be viewed on their own in the Tables and Graphs mode and Multitables mode:

 Numeric arrays in Tables